aseprite/aseprite/INSTALL.md

 # What platforms are supported?

-You should be able to compile ASEPRITE successfully on the following
+You should be able to compile Aseprite successfully on the following
 platforms:

 * Windows + MSVC 2008 Express + DirectX SDK
 * Linux + GCC
 * Mac OS X

-# How can I compile ASEPRITE?
+# How can I compile Aseprite?

-The new build system for ASEPRITE is [CMake](http://www.cmake.org/).
+The new build system for Aseprite is [CMake](http://www.cmake.org/).
-The following are the steps to compile ASEPRITE (in this case we have the source code in a directory called `aseprite-source`):
+The following are the steps to compile Aseprite (in this case we have the source code in a directory called `aseprite-source`):

 1. Make a build directory to leave all the files that are result of